guicouto90/klever-api/README.md

 - The command npm test is used to run the integration tests.
 - The aplication was developed using principles of MSC arquitecture.
 - You must create .env file containing property "SECRET" with a password, which will create the JWToken.
 EXAMPLE: SECRET=KLEVER_API
+- Here is the link of the heroku deploy: https://klever-api.herokuapp.com/

 ## The challenge: